Law Enforcement Congressional Badge of Bravery Frequently Asked Questions

-All nominations must be received no later than February 15 at 11:59 pm (EST) of the calendar year following the date on which the nominee performed the act of bravery.
+All nominations must be received no later than February 15, at 5:00 p.m.
+(ET) of the calendar year following the date on which the nominee performed the act of bravery.

 No. Nominations cannot be submitted once that year’s nomination submission period has closed.
 In addition, incidents that occurred prior to the establishment of the CBOB program are not eligible for consideration